MarkChenYutian/C0VM-ts/README.md

 }
 ```

-Written in `./utility/memory.ts`, the `VM_Memory` class is a naive implementation to the `C0HeapAllocator` interface.
+Written in `./utility/memory.ts`, the `VM_Memory` class is a naïve implementation to the `C0HeapAllocator` interface.

 The private property `heap_top_address` will keep track of the boundary between allocated and unallocated parts of the memory pool.
 Whenever a `malloc` is called to allocate `n` bytes of heap memory, the allocator will give the memory segment `[heap_top, heap_top + n)`  to the caller and make `heap_top += n`.